alloy-rs/book/vocs/docs/pages/migrating-to-core-1.0/sol!-changes/removing-T-generic.md

+---
+description: Removal of the transport generic T from contract and RPC codegen
+---

 ## Removing the `T` transport generic

 Since [alloy#1859](https://github.com/alloy-rs/alloy/pull/1859) the `Provider` is independent of the `Transport`, making it easier to roll types that wrap the `Provider`.
 This improvement was reflected in the [`CallBuilder`](https://docs.rs/alloy-contract/latest/alloy_contract/struct.CallBuilder.html) type but not carried to the `sol!` macro bindings.